eisenerz108/aman-gis-cquest-challenge/README.md

 ### **Understanding the Data**

-#### 1. GeneralLocation Data Study - Open [here](http://localhost:8889/doc/tree/GIS/CQuest_Challenge/1_GeneralLocationDataStudy.ipynb)
+#### 1. GeneralLocation Data Study - Please open `1_GeneralLocationDataStudy.ipynb`

 1. The best way to start working on data is to know for which locations are you working on.
-2. I imported the csv file into dataframe and converted it to a geodataframe.
+2. I imported the csv file into dataframe and converted it to a geodataframe from `data\RaCA_general_location.csv`
 3. Using KeplerGl I understood the Points belong to USA.
-4. I processed the Longitude and Latitude of the data, and created a geodataframe with the geometry column and saved the processed out in geojson format for future use.
+4. I processed the Longitude and Latitude of the data, and created a geodataframe with the geometry column and saved the processed out in geojson format for future use in `processed_data\general_location_processed.geojson`

-#### 2. Pedon Data Study
+#### 2. Pedon Data Study - Please open `2_PedonDataStudy.ipynb`

 1. I imported the csv file into dataframe using the pandas library.
 2. I found some identifiers and I removed the duplicate identifiers from the pedons dataframe which were of no use.